Why Some Brands Don’t Pay

 Looking forward to hearing from you!

-– [Your Name]
+[Your Name]

 I still see creators with 20K+ followers giving away video ads with usage rights without pay.
 Most laugh it off when I ask and say “I don’t know what I am doing”

 Let’s stop leaving money on the table and start getting what we’re worth.
 When one of us says yes to free work, it impacts all of us.
+So make sure you’re saying yes to what truly benefits you, and understand when you should be getting paid.